 However, unit tests are not to perform transactions on any live databases as this can have serious unwanted side effects that are difficult to trace.
 Instead it is required that transactional unit tests incorporate the Mockito framework to ‘mock’ classes or interfaces that interact with any real data, an example can be found here.
 Mockito and Junit5 are included in the WILMA application via the spring-boot-starter-test dependency, so no additional dependencies or libraries are required .

-e) Version control
+e) Version control √

 The WILMA application source code makes use of the git versioning system and is hosted online in a GitHub repository due to its widespread adoption, community support, and abundance of reference and instructional material.

-f) Merging of components
+f) Merging of components √

 The GitHub repository implements a developer branch which is used as a “staging” branch prior to merging changes into the master branch, and this is for two major reasons.

 Firstly, it adds a platform for contributor pull requests to be merged into which can also then run automated testing via GitHub actions.
-Many feature pull requests can be merged into the development branch and at the end of a development iteration/sprint (ensuring all of the development branches automated tests pass) a pull request can be created to merge the contents of the development branch in with the master branch which will then become a new release.
+Many feature pull requests can be merged into the development branch and at the end of a development iteration/sprint (ensuring all of the development branches' automated tests pass) a pull request can be created to merge the contents of the development branch in with the master branch which will then become a new release.

-Secondly, future intentions for this application including setting up a continuous delivery and deployment (CICD) pipeline that will merge and deploy the application to a live cloud server.
-These deployments will be sourced from the master branch and are triggered by branch events such as merging pull requests and create an interruption to the service of the live application during this process.
+Secondly, future intentions for this application include setting up a continuous delivery and deployment (CICD) pipeline that will merge and deploy the application to a live cloud server.
+These deployments will be sourced from the master branch and are triggered by branch events such as merging pull requests and creating an interruption to the service of the live application during this process.
 Hence, the implementation of the development branch allows developers to merge their work and tests to be run before making a merge to the master branch and causing any disruptions.

-h) Maintaining documents updated
+h) Maintaining documents updated√

 Project documentation will be accessible to collaborators via the repository wiki and can also be cloned to your local machine using https://github.com/nick-mcguffin/Application-Development-Project.wiki.git.